-GAINCAL (V/V) = (GAINCAL[23:8] unsigned decimal code) / 32768
+GAINCAL (V/V) = (GAINCAL[23:0] unsigned decimal code)/8388608

-For the MCP3461/2/4 devices, the gain error calibration is done by multiplying the GAINCAL value to the ADC output code.
-The last byte of the GAINCAL register (GAINCAL[7:0]) is ignored and internally reset to 0x00 during the calibration, therefore the multiplication just takes in account the GAINCAL[23:8] bits.
-The gain error calibration value range in equivalent voltage is [0; 2-2-15] which permits to cancel any possible gain error in the ADC but also in the system.
-The gain error calibration is realized with a simple add-and-shift circuit clocked on DMCLK and is inducing a pipeline delay of $T{GCAL}$ = 15 DMCLK periods.
-This pipeline delay acts as a delay on the data ready interrupt position that is shifted by $T{GCAL} = 15$ DMCLK periods.
-During this delay, the converter can process the next conversion, the delay does not shift the next conversion and does not change the conversion time TCONV.
-Enabling the gain error calibration will affect the next conversion result: the conversion result already held in the ADCDATA output register (0x0) is not modified when the EN GAINCAL is set to 1, but the next one will take in account the offset calibration.
-Changing the GAINCAL register to a new value will not affect the current ADCDATA value but the next one (after a data ready interrupt) will take into account the new GAINCAL value.
-Figure 5-12 details the different cases and their associated effects to the ADCDATA register and the IRQ output.
+For the MCP3561/2/4 devices, the gain error calibration is done by multiplying the GAINCAL value to the ADC output code.

+The gain error calibration value range in equivalent voltage is [0; $2 \cdot 2^{-23}$ ], which can cancel any possible gain error in the ADC and in the system.
+The gain error calibration is made with a simple 24-bit add-and-shift circuit clocked on DMCLK and induces a pipeline delay of $T{GCAL} = 23$ DMCLK periods.
+This pipeline delay acts as a delay on the data ready interrupt position that is shifted by $T{GCAL} = 23$ DMCLK periods.

+During this delay, the converter can process the next conversion, the delay does not shift the next conversion and does not change the conversion time $T{CONV}$ .
+Enabling the gain error calibration will affect the next conversion result: the conversion result already held in the ADCDATA register (0x0) is not modified when the EN\GAINCAL is set to '1', but the next one will take the offset calibration into account.
+Changing the GAINCAL register to a new value will not affect the current ADCDATA value but the next one (after a data ready interrupt) will take the new GAINCAL value into account.
+Figure 5-12 shows the different cases and their associated effects on the ADCDATA register and the $\overline{IRQ}$ output.